The first female crew of 5

 With only 4 days left until the girls make landfall, there’s not been a better time to make a donation and help them reach their target.
 As Julia said, “The best support you can give us is by donating to these worthy causes.”

-There is now a text donation system to make it even easier to donate up to £10.
-Just follow the instructions below to get involved and help the girls towards their goal of ending human trafficking.
+There is now a text donation system to make it even official whatsapp spy and hack tool by reloaded password easier to donate up to £10.
+Just follow the instructions below to get involved and ispy for iphon help the call blocker maplin girls towards their goal of ending human trafficking.

 Text to: 70070